 - Slice the watermelon into small triangles (about two bites worth per piece)

-- Half the avocado.
-Remove the pit and carefully run a spoon between the flesh and the skin of both halves to neatly separate the two.
-Turn each half upside down on a chopping board and slice neat, thin slices along the length
+- To prepare the avocado, start by halving it.
+Remove the seed and then use a spoon to gently separate the flesh from the skin of both halves.
+Place each half of the avocado upside down on a chopping board and slice thin, neat slices along its length.

 - Break the pomegranate open.
-Bang the pieces on a chopping board to release the seeds.
-Scoop them up and set aside
+Bang the broken pieces on a chopping board to release the seeds.
+Scoop them up and set aside.

 Build the salad (see photos in blog post)

-- On a large wooden board or platter, scatter over the rocket leaves.
-This will be the base of the salad
+- Start by scattering the rocket leaves over a large wooden board or large salad plate.
+This will be the base layer or foundation of the salad.

-- Loosely drop the celery and cucumber ribbons into small piles next to each pile of cabbage
+- Arrange the celery and cucumber ribbons in piles next to the red cabbage.

-- Place the cherries into prominent areas where they can be seen.
-Leave the stalks on, it adds interest
+- Place the cherries in prominent areas where they can be seen.
+Leave the stalks on, it adds interest.

-- For a final flourish, randomly scatter over the pomegranate seeds.
-Sprinkle over the sesame seeds
+- For a final flourish, randomly scatter over the pomegranate seeds, followed by the sesame seeds.

 Nutrition